Last Updated on October 25, 2021 by Muhammad Junaid Khalid

-Thinking of swapping your current Dell laptop for a new, faster one?
+Thinking of swapping your current laptop for a new, faster one?
 Before you toss out the old one, consider upgrading your hard disk drive (HDD) to a solid-state drive, or an SSD.
-Most laptops have features that you can update, including the storage.
-So, if you have speed issues that just don’t seem to be getting better, or just want to replace your HDD, swap it with an SSD.
+If you have speed issues that just don’t seem to be getting better, just get an SSD drive for your laptop.
 An SSD outperforms your average mechanical HDD in many aspects, including speed and durability.
-You might think it’s hard to install an SSD in a Dell laptop, but if you know what you are doing, it is easy enough to upgrade to an SSD.
+You might think SSD upgrade is a complicated task, but, if you know how to do it, it is easy enough to replace hard drive with SSD.

 The actual process can differ based on your laptop’s model and build.
 You have the option of cloning your current system on your SSD so that you can continue where you left off.
 Otherwise, you can start from scratch and perform a fresh Windows install.

-This guide is a more general outline of how to install an SSD in a Dell laptop, as the specifics of the procedure vary with your laptop.
+This guide is a general outline of how to replace hard drive with SSD, as the specifics of the procedure vary with your laptop.
 The procedure boils down to two basic steps:

 - Preparing your data and system